With ecommerce trends pointing towards an uncertain future, this holiday season may be the most challenging one in your brand’s history.

 Or, do some lead gen by offering customers to sign up for early access to the discount as a way to gauge interest and see if you’re incentivizing enough (or too much).

 Educated guesses are key, but BFCM and discount events are not “set it and forget it” moments.

 You have to be ready to invest opportunistically in winning ad sets, and that can mean pulling levers — increasing and decreasing budgets on several to dozens of sets at a time.
 Minimum and maximum advertising budgets are okay, but static budgets are not ideal.

 One of the hardest things about being an entrepreneur is that we’re constantly being reminded of all of the things we’re failing to do.

-It represents freedom, light to your path, and peace.
+At its best … it brings freedom, light to your path, and peace.

 If you’re feeling overwhelmed by Black Friday planning — or if you just want to level up your campaigns this year — CTC is here to make your wildest BFCM digital marketing dreams come true.

 We have some of the best ecommerce marketing experts in the world on our team and, with hundreds of clients undergoing holiday prep at once, we’re able to offer unique insights into what’s working and what’s not.

 Reach out for an audit to see how we can take your ecommerce campaigns to the next level this holiday season.

 Thank you for spending thousands of words with us.
 We wish you a very happy holiday season with Shopify sale notifications so abundant on your phone that you have no choice but to mute them!